-The centre features a classroom, pond, arboretum, and the half-timbered Lea Ford Cottage.
+The centre features a classroom, pond, arboretum, a replica or an Iron-age Roundhouse and the half-timbered Lea Ford Cottage which was renovated and re-thatched in 2019.
 There is also access to neighbouring Church Pool Covert.
-Please contact us if your school or group would like to arrange a visit.

 The centre was one of more than a dozen similar projects set up by the Central Electricity Generating Board at power stations and sub stations across the country.
 For more than 30 years the centre acted as a field studies facility for thousands of school children from Birmingham and Warwickshire.

 The Centre is situated in the old walled kitchen garden of Hams Hall, home of the Adderley family for 300 years until 1911.
 The garden walls date from 1773 and are surrounded by yew trees planted at the same time.
 The thick brick wall along the northern edge was built with cavities and fireplaces to heat the greenhouses placed against it.
 There are also a number of alcoves for storing beehives during the winter.